draftVoice/draftVoice.github.io/source/_posts/Pip-Requirements-Files.md

 <!-- more -->

-The generated file looks like this below
+The generated file looks like below

 ```bash
 asn1crypto==0.24.0